Old System vs Modern Efficient Systems

 Heat pumps extract heat from natural sources and displace it at a higher temperature around the home.
 Heat pumps use minimal electricity to run making them a low-cost option to run.
 A well-designed heat pump will only need one unit of electricity in order to delivery three or more units of heat.

 Gas older (non-condensing) save £440 to £660 Electric (old storage heaters) save £790 to £1,425 Oil older (non-condensing) save £130 to £220 LPG older (non-conndensing) save £960 to £1,500 Coal saves £590 to £990

 Biomass heating systems burn wood pellets, chips or logs to provide heat to a single room.
 They are also used to power central heating and hot water boilers.
 Biomass heating systems are a great option for households not connected to the gas grid.
 Biomass fuel is up to 40% cheaper than oil/LPG.
 A biomass boiler could save you up to £990 a year compared to electric heating.

 Renewable Heat Incentive

 The government’s Renewable Heat Incentive (RHI) encourages the uptake of renewable energy by households.
-Those who install biomass systems and qualify for the incentive receive quarterly payments.
+Those who install biomass systems will qualify for the incentive and receive quarterly payments.
 Over seven years and households can earn up to £25,000 in funding on top of fuel cost savings.
 Contact DMS today to discuss your energy efficient options and arrange a no obligation home visit.